jakir-ruet/kubernetes-learning/README.md

 - [Storing Volumes](https://kubernetes.io/docs/concepts/storage/storage-classes/)
   - NFS (Network File System)
   - CSI (Container Storage Interface)

+**StorageClass**
+A StorageClass in Kubernetes is a way to define different types of storage, or "classes," that a cluster administrator offers.
+It provides a way for cluster administrators to describe the "classes" of storage they offer and allows users to request different types of storage dynamically based on their performance and cost requirements.

+**Features of StorageClass**
+- **Dynamic Provisioning:** A StorageClass enables dynamic provisioning of Persistent Volumes (PVs).
+When a user creates a Persistent Volume Claim (PVC) that references a StorageClass, Kubernetes automatically provisions a Persistent Volume that matches the desired storage properties defined in the StorageClass.
+- **Abstracts Underlying Storage:** It abstracts the details of the underlying storage infrastructure (such as type, performance, availability zone, etc.).
+Users only need to specify the required class of storage (e.g., fast, slow, ssd) without needing to know the specifics of how it is implemented.
+- **Supports Different Backends:** StorageClasses can be configured to support various storage backends such as AWS EBS, Google Cloud Persistent Disks, Azure Disks, NFS, Ceph, GlusterFS, and more.
+This flexibility allows Kubernetes to work with different types of storage solutions.
+- **Customizable Parameters:** Each StorageClass can define a set of parameters that affect how the storage is provisioned.
+These parameters are specific to the storage backend and can include details such as disk type, IOPS, redundancy level, and more.
+- **Reclaim Policy:** StorageClasses define a reclaim policy that dictates what happens to a dynamically provisioned Persistent Volume when it is released (e.g., deleted).
+The reclaim policy can be Retain (keep the storage intact), Delete (delete the storage), or Recycle (wipe and reuse the storage).

 ##### [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/)
 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.